-Arthur now works at the Bank of England where he is applying his scientific training to questions about the macro-economy, most recently being featured alongside several Nobel prize-winners in articles on how to ‘rebuild macroeconomics’.
+Arthur previously worked at the Bank of England where he applied his scientific training to questions about the macro-economy, most recently being featured alongside several Nobel prize-winners in articles on how to ‘rebuild macroeconomics’.
 He has helped with speeches for the Bank of England’s Monetary Policy Committee and has written about his experience of moving from physics to economics in the Guardian.
 As a visiting scientist, he retains close links with the plasma physics group at Imperial College London.

 Since 2021, Arthur has worked at the Office for National Statistics, as the Deputy Director of the Data Science Campus.

 Arthur quoted in Financial Times' breaking story on fusion energy gain

 ‘What problem do you hope scientists will have solved by the end of the century?’